Countable real analysis: Countable real analysis

-Since we can get $b'$ and $b''$ as close to $x$ as we wish, in the theorem we can replace ``global'' with ``local''.
-In Section~\ref{sec_stranFun} we describe a~UC function $f\cc [0,1]_{\Q}\to K$ showing that without the uniformity of $f'$ the theorem does not hold: $f'(x)\ne 0_K$ (the derivative will be constantly $1_K$) and yet $f$ attains at $x$ global maximum.
+Since $b'$ and $b''$ may be as close to $x$ as we wish, in the theorem we can replace ``global'' with ``local''.
+In Section~\ref{sec_stranFun} we give an example showing that uniformity of $f'$ cannot be omitted.

-The literature contains various standard versions of the previous result.
-To remind one here we need a~definition.
-A~real number $x\in K$ is a~{\em two-sided limit point of a~set $M\sus K$} if for every $k$ there exist $y,y'\in M$ such that $x-\frac{1}{k}<y'<x<y<x+\frac{1}{k}$ (in this paragraph we return to the standard uncountable analysis).
-It is easy to prove the following criterion for local extremes. \begin{quote} If $x\in M\sus K$, $x$ is a~two-sided limit point of $M$, $f\cc M\to K$ and $f'(x)\ne0_K$ (possibly $f'(x)=\pm\infty$) then $f(x)$ is not a~local extreme of $f$. \end{quote} It would be nice to have a~comparably general HMC version.

-We proceed to HMC versions of two classical mean value theorems.
-The values $f(u)$, $f(v)$ and $f'(x)$ in them are of the extensions of $f$ and $f'$ by Theorem~\ref{thm_extending}.